Mandolin: Other bowlback styles

 Another family of bowlback mandolins came from Milan and Lombardy.
 These mandolins are closer to the mandolino or mandore than other modern mandolins.
 They are shorter and wider than the standard Neapolitan mandolin, with a shallow back.
 The instruments have 6 strings, 3 wire treble-strings and 3 gut or wire-wrapped-silk bass-strings.
 The strings ran between the tuning pegs and a bridge that was glued to the soundboard, as a guitar's.
-The Lombardic mandolins were tuned g–b–e′–a′–d″–g″ (shown in Helmholtz pitch notation).
-A developer of the Milanese style was Antonio Monzino (Milan) and his family who made them for 6 generations.
+The Lombard mandolins were tuned g–b–e′–a′–d″–g″ (shown in Helmholtz pitch notation).
+A developer of the Milanese style was Antonio Monzino (Milan) and his family who made them for six generations.

-Samuel Adelstein described the Lombardi mandolin in 1893 as wider and shorter than the Neapolitan mandolin, with a shallower back and a shorter and wider neck, with six single strings to the regular mandolin's set of 4.
-The Lombardi was tuned C–D–A–E–B–G. The strings were fastened to the bridge like a guitar's.
+Samuel Adelstein described the Lombard mandolin in 1893 as wider and shorter than the Neapolitan mandolin, with a shallower back and a shorter and wider neck, with six single strings to the regular mandolin's set of 4.
+The Lombard was tuned C–D–A–E–B–G. The strings were fastened to the bridge like a guitar's.
 There were 20 frets, covering three octaves, with an additional 5 notes.
 When Adelstein wrote, there were no nylon strings, and the gut and single strings "do not vibrate so clearly and sweetly as the double steel string of the Neapolitan."